cotdp/lora-image-cropper/README.md

 # Lora Image Cropper

-Image Cropper is a simple Qt desktop application for cropping images.
+Lora Image Cropper is a simple Qt desktop application for cropping images.
 It allows you to load an image, crop it to a specific size, and save the cropped image to a file.
-It's a quick and convenient way to quickly prepare images for fine-tuning generative AI models with lora weights.
+It's a quick and convenient way to prepare images for fine-tuning generative AI models with lora weights.

 ![screenshot of the UI](img/example-1.jpg)

 ## Installation

-To install Image Cropper, follow these steps:
+To install Lora Image Cropper, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.